A tech stack is a combination of tools/frameworks/technologies used to build a web applications.

 </html>

-• Note that the font-family style applied to the body element changes the font of the whole page, this is because of style inheritance , this means that according to some rules, styles applied to parent elements get also applied to child elements.
+element changes the font of the whole page, this is because of style inheritance , this means that according to some rules, styles applied to parent elements get also applied to child elements. input

-• The input element has an id="name" attribute, making it referencable by the document.getElementById("name") method on our Javascript code
+attribute, making it referencable by the document.getElementById("name")

-• The button has an onclick event handler referencing the sayHello function, so that this function gets executed when the user clicks the button
+function, so that this function gets executed when the user clicks the button<!DOCTYPE html>

 <html lang="en">